GauravSharma1980/AngularJsProject/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Angular is for end to end
+React is a library
+React follows functional style of working
+Angular follows oops concept in working

+Modules are like container that are kind of pkgs for various components

+There could be only one default export but can have many exports

+Angular CLI is a tool by which we can create many types of components

+A single page has many components like header , footer and side pane components

+ts.config.json is for configuation file for our project

+pkg.json is file that contain info to build our application prod and dev one

+pkg.lock-json file is the version information of each dependency to be used on other machine

+npm install can be used if we do not have pkg-lock.json file in our application

+<ng-template> we use when we want to show some code in html conditionally

+*ng-for
+*ng-if
+are example of structural directive